-When talking about drones, does the word BVLOS jump to mind or does this just sound like gibberish to you?
-Either way you’ve landed on the right page to learn more about the term because you’ll be seeing it pop up more and more as drone regulations begin to catch up to speed with the drone industry.
+When talking about drones, does the word BVLOS jump to mind, or does this just sound like gibberish to you?
+Either way you’ve landed on the right page to learn more about the term.
+You’ll be seeing it pop up more and more as drone regulations begin to catch up to speed with the drone industry.

 Before diving into what beyond visual line of sight (BVLOS) entails, it should be made clear that current regulations state that you can only fly an aircraft if its within visual line of sight (VLOS).
 VLOS goes back to when EU regulations were first set and there were only human-piloted aircrafts, meaning the idea of an aircraft being flown without a pilot was unthinkable.
 However, this quickly changed when people started to realise that one can get a better view of the aircraft by simply looking at it rather than flying it.